rizveeerprojects/Implementation-A-highly-efficient-and-reliable-heart-rate-monitoring-system-using-smartphone-cameras/README.md

 # Implementation-A-highly-efficient-and-reliable-heart-rate-monitoring-system-using-smartphone-cameras
-An implementation of paper entitled "A highly efficient and reliable heart rate monitoring system using smartphone cameras"
+An implementation of paper entitled "A highly efficient and reliable heart rate monitoring system using smartphone cameras".
+This is an implentation for a project.
+Not verified by the authors of the paper.

 # How to Run
       1. In the "directory_prefix" variable give the directory where the frames are, numbered as 'frame0.jpg', 'frame1.jpg'  .... etc.